mackoj/language-gherkin-i18n/README.md

 # Contributing

 Contributions are greatly appreciated.
-If you find a bug please consider create a issue for it to be treated for it to be treated fast consider add a test case in the scpec file in order to reproduce it.
+If you find a bug please consider create a issue for it to be treated for it to be treated fast consider add a test case in the spec file in order to reproduce it.
 Please fork this repository and open a pull request to add snippets, make grammar tweaks, etc.

 # How it is made